ORMSBY

 Kate, George and Billy Park c.1905

 Since 2003 however, interest and activity in the village have returned.
-Of the five century buildings that remain, the general store is now The Old Hastings Mercantile & Gallery, the one-room school has been restored and given new life as The Old Ormsby Schoolhouse “Educated Dining” & Tea Room,
+Of the five century buildings that remain, the general store is now The Old Hastings Mercantile & Gallery, and the one-room school has been restored and given new life as The Old Ormsby Schoolhouse “Educated Dining” & Tea Room, now closed, and soon to open in 2025, a boutique rental facility.

 Jean Park at the Ormsby Train Station c.1930s.